herm1t0/SpellForce2VsCodeLuaSnippet/README.md

 # SpellForce2 VSCode Lua Functions Snippet
-## Right now more than a half done with ChatGPT, manual refactoring incoming...
+## Right now more than a half done with ChatGPT 5, manual refactoring incoming...

 **Preffix - SF2**